Kelloggs/imageGrid/README.md

 Caveats:
 --------
-- the images have to be of equal size
+- The images have to be of equal size.